How we calculated every number.

 What's in the tile set

 20 representative marketing capabilities stated in agency-CEO language (not gimmefy taxonomy: no Maestro, Skill, or Playbook).
-Four tiles flagged as bespoke (require a custom build in gimmefy at fixed gimmefy prices).
+Four tiles flagged as bespoke because they require a custom build in gimmefy.
+Those builds are scoped privately.

 "Build it yourself" prices